 Do you have extra furniture you want to add?

 If you are tired or feeling behind, remember that life happens.
 And some weeks, your work life or personal life will take priority.
-Some of us are dealing with only one year of clutter and some have 20.
+Some of us are dealing with only one year of clutter and some of us have 20+.
 You will get there in 30-minute chunks of time.

 Take a moment at the end of the day to take a picture of your sewing space to see how far you have come.